 - a) Say who you are calling and who you are (e.g., "Air Traffic Control, Vehicle One"). - b) Wait for the controller to respond.
-Sometimes it takes a while before a controller is able to reply.
+Sometimes it takes a while if they are busy.
 When the controller responds, state where you are and where you want to go.
-For example: Vehicle One is on the terminal ramp and would like to cross runway 08 at taxiway Alpha and proceed to the south side.
+For example "Vehicle One is on the terminal ramp and would like to cross runway 08 at taxiway Alpha and proceed to the south side."
 Wait for the controller's response. - c) The controller will either approve or deny your request, or issue special instructions.
-An example of the instructions would be: Vehicle One, proceed to, hold short of runway 08.
-Acknowledge that you have heard the controller's instructions.
-For example: Vehicle one will hold short of 08.
-The section titled Aviation Phraseology lists air traffic control phrases with definitions.
+An example of the instructions would be "Vehicle One, proceed to, hold short of runway 08" Acknowledge that you have heard the controller's instructions.
+For example, "Vehicle One will hold short of 08."
+The section titled "Aviation Phraseology" lists air traffic control phrases with definitions.
 You must know what they mean before going onto any runway or taxiway.